 Wrapped in cellophane or tissue paper and tied with a bow, such gifts are always appreciated.

-Admittedly over the past decade, there has been a proliferation of food gifts available in kitchen specialty shops, gourmet delis and farmers’ markets.
+Admittedly over the past decade there’s been a proliferation of food gifts available at Farmers’ Markets, kitchen specialty shops and gourmet delis.

 Tapenades, Moroccan preserved lemons, Thai curry pastes, marinated cheeses, fruits in liqueur, panforte, fudge sauces and lavender jelly are just a few which spring to mind.